astrojhgu/usrp_waterfall/README.md

-# real-time waterfall diagram from USRP data acquisition
+# Real-time waterfall diagram from USRP data acquisition
 ## Purpose
 Performing USRP data acquisition and display waterfall diagram.
 New function may be added later.